guettli/open-source-paas/README.md

 ## Required Features

-* As a software developer I want to deploy a Django based app on my own VPS.
+* As a software developer I want to deploy a several Django based app on one VPS.
 * I don't want to run a big infrastructure, I just have one VPS.
 Kubernetes based solutions don't make sense for me at the moment.
+* I want http.
+Letsencryptit support is needed.
 * Documentation.
 The PaaS should be documented.
 I don't want to be the first who tries to get a Django based solution running on it.

 ## Dokku